 Direct Electric Arc Furnace Working Principle

-The figure shows a direct electric arc furnace.
+The diagram shows a direct electric arc furnace.
 The chamber of the furnace is lined with refractory material.
 The arc is struck between the electrode and the charge.
 Three electrodes made of carbon or graphite are projected from the top of the furnace and three phase supply is given.

 The current passes through them via the charge.
 Since the arc is in direct contact with the charge so it is possible to produce highest temperatures by direct electric arc furnace.
 As the arc passes through the charge, it will produce automatic stirring action.